 Through these experiments, Ruike identified three main parameters that give kirigami films their adhesive properties: shear-lag, in which shear deformation of the film can reduce the strain on other parts of the film; partial debonding, in which the film segments around an open slit maintain a partial bond to the underlying surface.

 “These three parameters will help guide the design of soft, advanced materials,” Ruike says.
 “You can always design other patterns, just like folk art.
 There are so many solutions that we can think of.
-Just follow the mechanical guidance for an optimized design, and you can achieve a lot of things.”
+Follow the mechanical guidance for an optimized design, and you can achieve many things.”

-Ruike and her colleagues have filed a patent on their technique and are continuing to collaborate with the medical supply company, which is currently making plans to manufacture medicine patches made from kirigami films.
+Ruike and her colleagues have filed a patent on their technique and continue collaborating with the medical supply company, which plans to manufacture medicine patches made from kirigami films.

 “They make this pain-relieving pad that’s pretty popular in China — even my parents use it,” Ruike says.
 “So it’s super exciting.”